-The unemployment rate, as participation of the number of unemployed in the total labor force was already high at the beginning of the transition in the early 90’s, estimated at 20%, but further increased during transition. a The unemployment rate continued to grow particularly in the privatization process and in 2005 reached a record rate of 37,3% .
+The unemployment rate, as participation of the number of unemployed in the total labor force was already high at the beginning of the transition in the early 90’s, estimated at 20%, but further increased during the transition.
+The unemployment rate continued to grow particularly in the privatization process and in 2005 reached a record rate of 37,3% .

 These developments suggest that the emergence of the new private sector was insufficient to absorb the decrease in employment caused by the restructuring of state-owned companies, notwithstanding the effect or pressure of rising working-age population.
 Some researchers say that “the unfavorable business climate during the transition has not only discouraged new business start-ups, but also promoted the blossoming of the informal economy.
 To discourage the sizeable shadow economy and spur the development of private, and particularly, small and medium-sized enterprise sector, the authorities substantially reduced the personal-income and corporate tax rates at the beginning of 2007”.

-The unemployment rate in North Macedonia decreased to 19.4 percent in the fourth quarter of 2018 from 21.9 percent in the same period of the previous year.
-In the second quarter of 2020 this percentage dropped to 16.7% and in the third quarter in 2021 this percent was 15.7.
 Although the dynamics of the movement of the unemployment rate are optimistic, we must be careful in drawing conclusions.
 Considering the fact that the unemployment rate is determined on the basis of the number of persons registered as unemployed in the Employment Service Agency of North Macedonia, we must bear in mind that for unknown reasons there are unemployed people who are not registered within the Agency.
 So, taking into account the unknown dark figure of the unemployed, the real unemployment rate in North Macedonia is certainly higher than the official above mentioned.

 - Poor qualification structure (a large number of young people are unqualified or semi-qualified);